adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 into the box, so the search text is left alone.

 Long lists are paged: `PgUp` and `PgDn`, or the `< Prev` and `Next >` links at the bottom right, which only appear when there is more than one page.
+Paging stops at the first and last page rather than wrapping round, and a link that would do nothing is greyed out.
 The footer shows which entries you are looking at, or just how many matched when they all fit on one page.

 ### Detail view